brunomsantiago/FGVC_video_inpaint_colab_drive/readme.md

  2. Mount your google drive
  4. (just once) Download the tool and model to your google drive.
     - You can use the commented bash code block, located in cell 2.1.
+    - As february 2021, there is no need to install any package on google colab (pytorch, etc)
  5. Activate GPU on colab
  6. Configure the input data at cell 3.3.
     - By default it uses the Tennis demo from FGVC